AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   - A set of fitted models might appear to bracket total uncertainty, but other unconsidered models could still contribute.
 - Multiverse analysis: Evaluate situations where multiple models pass all checks to ensure robustness.

----

-### Cross-Validation and Model Averaging
+### Cross-validation and Model Averaging
 Cross-validation (CV) is a powerful tool for evaluating models, but it requires careful interpretation:

 <div class="red-box">
   <strong>Key Principle:</strong>
-  If there is significant uncertainty in model comparisons, avoid selecting the single model with the best cross-validation result.
-This discards the uncertainty from the CV process.
+  <li> If there is significant uncertainty in model comparisons, avoid selecting the single model with the best cross-validation result.
+This discards the uncertainty from the CV process. </li>
 </div>

 **Alternative Approaches:**